pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 It MUST NOT be made over a Literal Data packet or used directly in a Message or Certificate (TPK) packet sequence.

 The "!PGP" salt prefix is used for cross-protocol domain separation, since authentication subkeys are commonly shared with other protocols such as SSH.
-This prevents an attacker from creating a signature in OpenPGP using a salt whose initial octets correspond to the domain separation string of another protocol.
+This prevents an attacker from creating an authentication signature in OpenPGP using a salt whose initial octets correspond to the domain separation string of another protocol.

 ## Subpackets